johanrex/recompiler/readme.md

 - **Inlining of graphics/kernel functions** - Some of the functions used while compiling the executable were inlined directly into the compiled code making it much harder to write a simple API level wrapper.
 This kills the dream of making "function level" wrapper where we could just go and wrap the "d3d->DrawPrimitive" call directly.
 Nope, this is not going ot happen.

-Forunatelly, every problem is solvable and the answard is ***YES*** in principle.
+Fortunately, every problem is solvable and the answard is ***YES*** in principle.
 If you want to know how, keep reading :)

 ## Current state of the project